udaypawar22/udaypawar22/README.md

 # 💫 About Me:
-I'm currently pursing my bachelor's degree in computer engineering in VPKBIET, Baramati 📚<br>I like to code using Java as a programming language 💻<br>I am interested in web3.<br>Over 150 total solved problems on leetcode 🔏<br>I am a gamer; I love playing games 🎮<br>I am into travelling and visiting new places 🧳<br><br>
+I'm currently pursing my bachelor's degree in computer engineering in VPKBIET, Baramati 📚<br>I like to code using Java as a programming language 💻<br>I am a web3 enthusiastic.<br>Over 150 total solved problems on leetcode 🧑‍💻<br>I am a gamer; I love playing games 🎮<br>I am into travelling and visiting new places 🧳<br><br>

 ## 🌐 Socials: